markkong318/picross/README.md

 - width: Set the puzzle width
 - height: Set the puzzle height
 - block: Set the one block px on original image.
 Picross will divide it automatically
-- bgcolor: Color on board when complete puzzle
+- bgcolor: Convert transparent (color rgb(0,0,0) with 255 transparent) to specific color
 - threshold: Gray level threshold for answer image
 - god: Set 1 will fill all automatically.
 It is for debug